This article was updated in August, 2021.

 You can use your DalCard in Halifax as an accepted form of payment at so many off-campus locations!
 Check the Dal Bookstore to get 5% back toward your next purchase when you buy textbooks, Dal gear, or supplies.
 You can get groceries and takeout in Halifax with your DalCard.
 Some of the off-campus vendors include Freeman’s Little New York on Quinpool, Pita Pit on Spring Garden, and the Sobeys on Queen Street.
 Check out dal.ca/dalcard for a full list of on- and off-campus vendors and which ones offer the 5% cashback bonus on purchases.

 When you graduate, your card and student account expire since you’re not registered for any courses.
 If you still have money on your DalCard, you can fill out a form requesting a refund.
 There’s a $25 fee for processing a refund and you’ll be mailed a cheque (no cash, debit, or credit refunds).
 The refundable amount also doesn’t include Foodbucks or the 5% cash back amounts, so try to use up any remaining funds before you leave!

-When in doubt, call or visit the office
+When in doubt, email or visit the office

-If you have questions or concerns, you can call the DalCard Office at (902) 494-2334 in Halifax or 902-893-7900 in Truro.
-Or visit us at 6230 Coburg Rd., just a few steps to the left of the Howe Hall front desk, at the Enrolment Services Centre on the Sexton Campus, or at Cumming Hall, rm.
-202 in Truro.
+If you have questions or concerns, you can email the DalCard Office at firstname.lastname@example.org.
+Or visit us in Halifax at 6230 Coburg Rd., just a few steps to the left of the Howe Hall front desk..
 If you lose your card over the weekend and need access to your residence, don’t panic!
-You can get a temporary access card that’s active for five days.
+You can get a temporary access card from your front desk that’s active for five days.